0xdade/GitLoot/README.md

 ## Loot

 Loot represents potentially valuable information, as defined by our clues.
+Loot is created by the metal detector and then passed to a crate.

 ## Maps

 A map is how we know how to communicate with the api.
+It needs to be able to fetch information about a user, an organization, and a repository based on a given string.
 It implements the following:
 - getUser(self, username)
 - getOrganization(self, orgName)
 - getRepository(self, repoName)